 What are some other unique wedding favor ideas?

 Local or themed favors are also a fun way to incorporate the location where you're getting married.
 If it's a rustic country wedding, homemade jams or jars of honey are a sweet parting gift.
 Or play up a destination wedding theme with a specialty that's unique to the country or region, like Mexican caramels or mini bottles of Limoncello for an Italian wedding.

 When should we give wedding favors?

 If the favor is a food item or a takeaway gift, set up a gift station that's near the exit, so guests will be sure to grab their favor at the end of the night.
-If it's a practical gift specific to the wedding location—thing bug repellent for a woodland venue or mini sunscreens for a beach event—set up a favor table at the entrance.
+If it's a practical gift specific to the wedding location—think bug repellent for a woodland venue or mini sunscreens for a beach event—set up a party favors table at the entrance.

 Why Trust Brides